-Lee R. Wickert joined our insurance litigation team as an associate attorney in our Wisconsin office, but transferred to our Austin, Texas branch office when it was opened in May 2019.
+Lee R. Wickert is a partner attorney in our Austin, Texas branch office.
+Lee was located in in our Wisconsin office, but transferred to our Austin, Texas branch office when it was opened in May 2019.
+Lee’s practice focuses on insurance litigation, subrogation, workers’ compensation, health insurance and ERISA, automobile insurance, property and casualty, and insurance coverage.
 Lee is a graduate of the University of Wisconsin-Milwaukee and obtained his law degree at Marquette Law School and his M.B.A. at Marquette University.
-Lee is licensed in Texas and Wisconsin.
+Lee is licensed to practice in Texas and Wisconsin.

 Lee is no stranger to the firm having worked for the firm since 2009, including three years as a research law clerk, and is already a prolific writer.
 He was a legal research assistant at Marquette University, creating class material for a Bankruptcy Law class, and contributing toward a law school textbook on bankruptcy.
 Lee is also co-author of “Fundamentals of Insurance Coverage in All 50 States – Sixth Edition”, published by Juris Publishing, Inc. in New York.